 4 hours – Depending upon your writing skills, your essay can take approximately four hours to complete.

 4 hours (plus preparation time) – CCE applicants have 4 hours to complete the CCE exam.
-Exams are be taken at a CCE proctor’s office at a location convenient to the candidate.
-They may also be taken at the ACCE headquarters in Alexandria, Virginia.
+The exam will be administered at a CCE proctor’s office at a location convenient to the candidate.
+It may also be taken at the ACCE headquarters in Alexandria, Virginia.